 I know that tiny babies should not sleep with any plush animals or other items that could cause suffocation.
 The Consumer Product Safety Commission uses the slogan Bare is Best.
 But I’m not sure how old a child has to be for such lovies to be safe in the bed.
 Sounds like this is something you need to ask your Pediatrician.

-I inspected all the satin lined blankies that we have in stock in our Plush Memories Lovie Shoppe right now.
+I made an effort to inspect all the satin lined blankies that we have in stock in our Plush Memories Lovie Shoppe.
 I found several with totally loose satin linings.
-So I added a link to this warning to each blankie with a loose satin lining.
+So I added a link to the warning to each blankie with a loose satin lining.
 The price and quality of the blankies varied, so I can’t suggest a brand to avoid.

 If the satin lining is loose, you could sew the middle of the satin to the upper blanket animal.
 Many companies stitch the middle of the lining to the underside of the animal head.

 One of our larger blankies has stitching in the middle.
 But, because of its size, the loose satin might still be a problem.
 So that one might need some additional quilting stitches to avoid this possibility.